JonasMaennle/TradeRepublicDownloader/README.md

 ```shell
 java -jar ./build/libs/'Trade Republic Downloader-1.0.0.jar'
 ```
-You can also create a .exe (which also demands an installed JRE)
+You can also create a .exe (which still demands an installed JRE)

 The 'Trade Republic Downloader.exe' will be generated in the build folder aswell.
 ```shell